AsyncHttpClient/async-http-client/README.md

 String bodyResponse = f.get();
 ```

-Finally, you can also configure the AsyncHttpClient via it's AsyncHttpClientConfig object:
+Finally, you can also configure the AsyncHttpClient via its AsyncHttpClientConfig object:

 ```java
 AsyncHttpClientConfig cf = new AsyncHttpClientConfig.Builder()